regulusun/regulusun.github.io/_posts/2014-05-08-allinns-git-flow.markdown

 $ git checkout develop
 $ git merge --no-ff hotfix-1.2.1
 $ git branch -d hotfix-1.2.1

-#####extra
-when a release branch currently exists, the hotfix changes need to be merged into that release branch, instead of develop.

-###Our git flow

 ###Reference
 [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)